 Dr Jonathan Haverkampf

-Jonathan has authored 14 books and over 100 articles on psychiatry, psychotherapy and communication.
+Jonathan has authored 11 books and close to 200 articles on psychiatry, psychotherapy and communication.
 (Consult Google Scholar, Amazon and other booksellers for his current publications.
 For newspaper interviews please see ‘In the Press’.)

 Jonathan began working as a medical doctor in psychiatry and psychotherapy in 2002.
 He has over six years of specialist training in general psychiatry and two years of specialist training in forensic psychiatry.

 Jonathan has studied psychotherapy and counselling academically since 2002, and his practice focus is on psychotherapy and psychiatric medication, about which he has written a number of articles and books.
 He chairs a peer review group on advanced strategies in psychotherapy, which is registered with the College of Psychiatrists of Ireland, and holds diplomas in cognitive behavioral therapy (CBT) and in psychopharmacology with distinction.